Breathe Better with Whole-Home Air Filtration in Rochester

-These filters work longer too, typically between three to six months.
+These filters work longer too, usually between three to six months.

-An electrostatic filter uses magnetically charged components to catch particles.
+An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they're also 30 times more effective than everyday filters.

 An electronic air cleaner uses a high-voltage magnetic charge to catch particles.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, made elsewhere in your home.
+Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+And minimize ozone, a known lung irritant, created elsewhere in your home.